adolfojmnz/littlelemon-API/README.md

 pipenv install
 ```

 Note that I use [Djoser](https://djoser.readthedocs.io/en/latest/introduction.html) but is included within the repository and not as a dependency.
-[Djoser](https://djoser.readthedocs.io/en/latest/introduction.html) has some bugs that creates a compatibility error with the latest version of [DjangoRestFramework](https://www.django-rest-framework.org/), I made the corrections that I needed, and added it to the project as a local app to avoid such compatibility errors.
+[Djoser](https://djoser.readthedocs.io/en/latest/introduction.html) has some bugs that create a compatibility error with the latest version of [DjangoRestFramework](https://www.django-rest-framework.org/), I made the corrections that I needed and added it to the project as a local app to avoid such compatibility errors.
 <br> <br>

 # Database Setup